ahlam-alefishat/learning-journal1/README.md

 ###### Six hashtags for the smallest heading (before the heading)

 To write an unordered list
--you just have to use -
+*you just have to use -
--before any item of your list
+*before any item of your list
--this way you are writing the list
+*this way you are writing the list

-For mentioning people and teams: you can mention your team by adding the @ sign + their username such as
+For mentioning people and teams:
 @maisjamil1